 SAFETY FIRST!!

 1) First make sure the electric power is off.
-If you are not sure which circuit the fixture is on, turn off all power circuits.
+If you are not sure which circuit the fixture is on, turn off all power circuits.2) Lay down a pieces of paper to catch any broken glass from the old bulb.

 3) Wear Leather gloves (preferred) if you have to touch the broken bulb base.